Betony at the Community Woodland (photo: Sue Ashton)

 List of 40 flowering plants recorded at the Community Woodland in July 2020:

-Betony (Betonica officinalis), Bindweed (Calystegium sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Common hawkbit (Leontodon taraxacoides), Common mallow (Malva sylvestris), Common red poppy (Papaver rhoeas), Common teasel (Dipsacus fullonum), Cornflower (Centaurea cyanus), Corn Chamomile (Anthemis arvensis), Corn marigold (Chrysanthemum segetum), Cow parsley (Anthriscus sylvestris), Creeping buttercup (Ranunculus repens), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Field scabious (Knautia arvensis), Hedge parsley (Torilis japonica), Herb Robert (Geranium robertianum), Hogweed (Heraclyum spondylium), Honeysuckle (Lonicera periclymenum), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Least yellow trefoil (Trifolium micranthum), Lesser spearwort (Ranunculus flammula), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow cranesbill (Geranium pratense), Meadowsweet (Filipendula ulmaria), Nipplewort (Lapsana communis), Pickerel weed (Pontederia chordata), Prickly lettuce (Lactua serriola), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Rosa rugosa (Rosa rugosa), Spear-leaved Willow Herb (Epilobium lanceolatum), Spear thistle (Cirsium vulgare), White clover (Trifolium repens), Wild Carrot (Daucus carota), Yarrow (Achillea millefolium).
+Betony (Betonica officinalis), Bindweed (Calystegium sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Common hawkbit (Leontodon taraxacoides), Common mallow (Malva sylvestris), Common red poppy (Papaver rhoeas), Common teasel (Dipsacus fullonum), Cornflower (Centaurea cyanus), Corn Chamomile (Anthemis arvensis), Corn marigold (Chrysanthemum segetum), Cow parsley (Anthriscus sylvestris), Creeping buttercup (Ranunculus repens), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Field scabious (Knautia arvensis), Hedge parsley (Torilis japonica), Herb Robert (Geranium robertianum), Hogweed (Heracleum sphondylium), Honeysuckle (Lonicera periclymenum), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Least yellow trefoil (Trifolium micranthum), Lesser spearwort (Ranunculus flammula), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow cranesbill (Geranium pratense), Meadowsweet (Filipendula ulmaria), Nipplewort (Lapsana communis), Pickerel weed (Pontederia cordata), Prickly lettuce (Lactua serriola), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Rosa rugosa (Rosa rugosa), Spear-leaved Willow Herb (Epilobium lanceolatum), Spear thistle (Cirsium vulgare), White clover (Trifolium repens), Wild Carrot (Daucus carota), Yarrow (Achillea millefolium).

 Yarrow